Important Breakthrough Folate in Autism

 The autistic children were treated with up to 50 mg per day of Leucovorin over 4 months.
 This is an activated folate vitamin.
 One third of treated children were deemed “Moderate” to “Much Improved” in verbal communication, receptive and expressive language, attention and stereotypical behavior.
 The authors recommended empiric treatment of all autistic children with activated Folate supplements (5MTHF)

 Leucovorin is Folinic acid, a 5-formyl derivative of Tetra-Hydo-Folate.
 Regular folic acid is not effective and not recommended for MTFHR patients.
+Also available is Deplin, a 15 mg methyl folate tablet.

 A Major Breakthrough